Buy-To-Let Portfolio Mortgages Explained

 Cons

-You might end up paying higher rates and fees compared to individual mortgages.
+• Higher rates and fees compared to individual property mortgages.

-Selling a single property from your portfolio could complicate your mortgage terms and affect your loan-to-value ratio.
+• Selling one property could complicate your mortgage terms and affect loan-to-value ratios.

 Choosing a buy-to-let portfolio mortgage really depends on what you’re ready to handle.
 Talking it over with a broker can help you see if the pros outweigh the cons of your situation.